JuliaData/DataFramesMeta.jl/docs/src/dplyr.md

 msleep_2 = @rsubset msleep_1 :sleep_total > 16
 ```

-Now in this case, we will pipe the msleep data frame to the function that will select two columns (`:name` and `:sleep_total`) and then pipe the new data frame to the `@rsubset` opertaion.
+Now in this case, we will pipe the msleep data frame to the function that will select two columns (`:name` and `:sleep_total`) and then pipe the new data frame to the `@rsubset` operation.
 This method involves awkwardly creating and naming temporary data frames.
 We can avoid this with `@chain`.

 ```@repl 1
 @chain msleep begin